 This story originally appeared in the February 2021 issue of Adventure Cyclist magazine.
-Click here to join and receive nine issues per year.
+Click here to join and receive a year subscription.

 At first, the cancellations seemed like they might be a blip — an abundance of caution on the part of guide and guest.
 One trip, then two.
 Then ...

 Shelter-in-place orders, social distancing guidelines, the eventual feeling of inevitability as cancellations were swallowed up by an avalanche of hiatuses, a rolling postponement of, well, life.